How to reduce alert fatigue with filters

 hourly filter has been created, it can be assigned to a handler.

-Here, since we want to reduce the number of emails sent by Sensu, we will apply
+Here, since we want to reduce the number of Slack messages sent by Sensu, we will apply

 our filter to an already existing handler named

-is_incident filter so only failing events will handled.
+is_incident filter so only failing events are handled.

 Follow the prompts to add the